thuliteio/seo.thulite.io/content/docs/guides/schema-configuration.md

   product = ["products", "store"]
 ```

-## Schema Types and When They're Applied
+## Schema types and when they're applied

 1. **Website Schema**: Applied to homepage automatically
 2. **Organization/Person Schema**: Applied to homepage based on `type` setting
 3. **BreadcrumbList Schema**: Applied to all pages except homepage
 4. **Content-specific Schemas**: Applied based on section mappings

-## Product Schema Configuration
+## Product schema configuration

 For product pages, add structured data in the front matter: